Industry Industry

 7. Raised Face Flange (RF Flange):

-• Applications: Widely used in medium- to high-pressure applications, especially in the oil and gas industry.
+• Applications: massively used in moderate to high pressure applications, especially in oil and gas fields.

 8. Flat Face Flange (FF Flange):

-• Unlike the raised face flange, the flat face flange has a completely flat sealing surface.
-It is used with gaskets that are designed to create a seal without relying on a raised face.
+• Unlike the outdated edge of the raised face, the flat face is a flat sealing surface.
+It is employed with a gasket that is designed to seal without the use of a raised facial.

-• Applications: Low-pressure systems and systems with specific gasket requirements.
+• Applications: Low pressure equipment and equipment with specific gasket demands.

 9. Orifice Flange:

-• This is a special type of flange used for measuring flow rates in pipes.
-It has two pressure taps for measuring upstream and downstream pressure, and it typically connects with orifice plates.
+• This is a type of flannel designed for flow rate measurement in pipes.
+It has two pressure taps to measure upstream and downstream pressure, and it usually has intercourse with holes plates.

-• Applications: Flow measurement systems, particularly in industries like oil and gas.
+• Applications: Flow measurement system, especially in oil and gas industries.

 Materials Used in Steel Flanges:

-Steel flanges can be made from various materials depending on the requirements of the application:
+Flanges made of steel can be produced from various ingredients based on the requirements of application:

 1. Carbon Steel Flanges: